hikari-py/hikari/README.md

 If you have a C compiler (Microsoft VC++ Redistributable 14.0 or newer, or a modern copy of GCC/G++, Clang, etc), it is recommended you install Hikari using `pip install -U hikari[speedups]`.
-This will install `aiohttp` with its available speedups, and `ciso8601` which will provide you with a small performance boost.
+This will install `aiohttp` with its available speedups, `ciso8601` and `orjson` which will provide you with a substantial performance boost.

 ### `uvloop`